 Is it Against the Law to Record a Telephone Conversation if You are Not a Party to the Call?

 It is against federal law for an individual to record a telephone conversation he is not a party to.
 This is known as wiretapping—a form of eavesdropping.
-Persons convicted of wiretapping may receive to up to five years in prison, $250,000 in fines as well as civil penalties for damages, punitive damages, attorney fees.
+Persons convicted of wiretapping may receive up to five years in prison, $250,000 in fines as well as civil penalties for damages, punitive damages, attorney fees.

 Can a Personal Record a Phone Call Without Consent?

-Whether a person may record a phone conversation he is a party to without the consent of other parties depends upon what state the parties are located in.
+Whether a person may record a phone conversation to which he is a party without the consent of other parties depends upon what state the parties are located in.
 Under federal law, a telephone conversation may be recorded so long as one party to the conversation consents.
 The rest of the people involved do not have to be advised that the call is being recorded.
 18 U.S.C. § 2511(2)(d).
 However, some states have further restricted this to require that all parties be made aware of the recording.

 What is a One-Party Consent State vs an All-Party Consent State for Call Recording?